Optimal Routing for Delay-Sensitive Traffic in Overlay Networks: Optimal Policy Design

-\emph{Decentralized Policy}: A policy $\pi$ is said to be decentralized if $\bm{U}^f(t)$, i.e., the overlay decisions regarding packets of flow $f$, are made based solely on the knowledge of flow $f$ queues $\bm{Q}^f(t)$, i.e., $\bm{U}^f(t)=h_f(\bm{Q}^f(t))$.
+A policy $\pi$ is said to be decentralized if $\bm{U}^f(t)$, i.e., the overlay decisions regarding packets of flow $f$, are made based solely on the knowledge of flow $f$ queues $\bm{Q}^f(t)$, i.e., $\bm{U}^f(t)=h_f(\bm{Q}^f(t))$, for some function $h_f(\cdot)$, and not on the basis of global queue lengths $\bm{Q}(t)$.
 If $\pi$ is decentralized, we let $\pi=\otimes_{f}\pi_f$, i.e., $\pi$ is uniquely identified by describing the policies $\pi_f$ for each individual flow $f$.
-Upon associating a policy with the steady state measure that it induces on the joint state-action pairs, we see that the decentralized policy corresponds to the product measure $\otimes_{f}\pi_f$ on the space $\otimes_{f} (Q_f,U_f)$, where $Q_f$ is the space on which $\bm{Q}^f(t)$ resides, and $U_f$ is the action space corresponding to the routing decisions for flow $f$.
+Upon associating a policy with the steady state measure that it induces on the joint state-action pairs, we see that the decentralized policy corresponds to the product measure $\otimes_{f}\pi_f$ on the space $\otimes_{f} \left(\mathcal{Q}_f,\mathcal{U}_f\right)$, where $\mathcal{Q}_f$ is the space on which $\bm{Q}^f(t)$ resides, and $\mathcal{U}_f$ is the action space corresponding to the routing decisions for flow $f$.
+We note that for a general network control problem, the optimal routing decision made by flow $f$ at time $t$ is a function of the global queue-length vector $\bm{Q}(t)=\left(\bm{Q}^1(t),\bm{Q}^2(t),\ldots,\bm{Q}^F(t)\right)$, and hence for a dynamic network control problem, a decentralized policy may not be optimal.
+As an example, consider the set-up of Fig.~\ref{f5} in which two flows $f_1,f_2$ inject traffic into a single stochastic link that connects nodes $3$ and $4$, and the objective is to keep the average queue lengths at link $(3,4)$ bounded by $B$.
+Clearly, a higher amount of traffic being injected from $f_1$ should imply that $f_2$ injects less traffic.
+Hence, $f_2$ must need to know the amount of traffic being sent by $f_1$ into the link $(3,4)$, or equivalently the queue length $Q^1_{(3,4)}(t)$.
+Similarly for $f_1$.

+However, in this paper we derive a decentralized policy, and show that is optimal for the problem of dynamically routing packets where the goal is to meet a desired delay bound of $B$ units.

-Let $\lambda^{\star}$ be the value of the Lagrange multiplier that solves the dual problem, i.e.,
+Let $\bm{\lambda}^{\star}$ be the value of the Lagrange multiplier that solves the dual problem, i.e.,

 where $\bm{0}$ is the $|E|$ dimensional vector all of whose entries are $0$.